mojixcoder/redis-ansible-role/README.md

 Redis
 =========

-An Ansible role to install Redis
+An Ansible role to install Redis in standalone, cluster or sentinel mode.

 Role Variables
 --------------